Shuzhengz/TritonHacks-Python_Hard/Documentations/opencv.md

 ### Getting the image

-OpenCV provides the function `imread()` for retrieving images.
+OpenCV provides the function `imread(<path_to_image>)` for retrieving images.
 To use this, create a variable and assign its value as the image.
 For example:

 ```python
 variable = cv2.imread("image.jpg")